 In 1990 Hans Reisetbauer planted his first apple orchard of 1.5 hectares in Kirchdorfergut and on September 16, 1994 Christian Carl of Göppingen built a still from plans designed by Hans himself.
 Quickly Hans gained notoriety in 1995 by winning “Schnapps of the year” at the Destillata specialist trade fair.
-Reisetbauer has been named “Master Distiller of the Year” by the Austrian gourmet guide A la Carte in ’04, ’07, ’08 and ’09.
-Most recently he won the Falstaff’s “Spirits Trophy Award” in 2010.
+Reisetbauer was named “Master Distiller of the Year” by the Austrian gourmet guide A la Carte in ’04, ’07, ’08 and ’09, and he won the Falstaff’s “Spirits Trophy Award” in 2010.

 View Producer Site